 67 East Park Place • 973-829-1776

-Celebrating its seventh birthday last month, this modern Indian restaurant keeps adding dimensions to classic dishes like tandoori salmon over Indian-spiced risotto.
+Seven years old, this modern Indian restaurant keeps adding dimensions to classic dishes like tandoori salmon over Indian-spiced risotto.
 Working with chef Shravan Shetty, the owners recently introduced a tapas-style menu separate from the appetizer section.
 Its tempting bites include smoked quail eggs in curry-pepper glaze and panko-crusted potatoes with tamarind coconut chutney.
 New desserts include a kulfi ice cream made with rose petals and rose water.
 Its fascinating texture, dense yet smooth, owes to churning, Shetty says, “for hours and hours.”

 30 East Main Street • 732-333-0933